tytydraco/yessleep/out/I_found_my_moms_diary_hidden_behind_the_water_heater_It_says_we_died_in_a_car_wreck_four_months_ago.md

 I’m looking at the window.
 It’s a long drop.
 But if I jump, will I even break?
 Or will I just burst apart like a dropped bag of groceries?

 **I dont know what to do What do I do?
 Do I jump?
 Or do I let her sew me back together?**

+# Update:

+I’m losing my mind.
+Mom just slid a six-inch upholstery needle under the door.
+It’s dripping with that black, oily sludge, and she’s whispering through the wood about how "loose" my neck looks.
+She says she just needs to "tack me down" so I don't wander off.

+The sound from the hallway has changed.
+Dad isn’t using his hands to knock anymore—it sounds like he’s just swinging his head against the door.
+Every time he hits it, I hear a wet, squelching sound, like a bag of mud hitting a wall.

+I’m standing on the toilet now, reaching for the window latch.
+My hands are grey, and when I move my wrist, I can hear the dirt shifting inside like a sandbox.
+I’m going to jump.
+It’s a twelve-foot drop to the driveway.
+If I hit the pavement and I don't break... or if I don't bleed...
+I guess I'll have my answer.

+If my phone survives the fall, I'll update you.